My ears were thumped by the silence on the other end of Laura’s phone. I jumped in my car to drive to her house. Husband stayed home.

-I knocked on Bella’s door–no answer.
-I telephoned–voicemail.
+I knocked on Laura’s door – no answer.
+I telephoned – voicemail.
 I knocked again, hard enough to hurt.

 She opened the door, bleary-eyed, and defiant.

-I followed her up the stairs, she did not stop at the first landing; she went up the next flight to her bedroom.
+I followed her up the stairs.
+She did not stop at the first landing.
+She staggered up to the next flight to her bedroom.
 I carried on right behind her.
-She could not stand still, she swayed.
+She could not stand still.
+She swayed.
 ‘Are you all right?’
 I asked.

 She did not answer.

-I walked around her bedroom, saw a half-empty bottle of wine.
+I walked around her bedroom.
+I saw a half-empty bottle of wine.
 ‘This is what’s wrong with you.
-This,’ I screamed, holding up the half-drunk wine.
+This!’
+I screamed, holding up the half-drunk wine.

 I pounded to the bathroom, and tipped the wine down the sink.

 ‘You’ve been doing so well.’
 I began to lecture.